keithalewis/math/opm.md

 available instruments at the beginning of a period and their terminal prices at the end, depending on what occured.
-We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading amount, and there is no bid-ask spread depending on the amount being bought or sold, much less the counterparties involved in trading that might affect pricing.
+We make the usual unrealistic assumptions that prices are real numbers instead of integral multiples of each instrument's minimum trading increment, and there is no bid-ask spread depending on the amount being bought or sold, much less any consideration of the counterparties involved.

-Let $I$ be the set of market _instruments_ available at the beginning and end of a time period and let $\Omega$ be the set of possible outcomes.
+The appendix proposes a model that can incorporate more realistic assumptions.

+If the sample space consists of two point we get the binomial model.
+It is not at all realistic, but it can illustrate the concept of arbitrage.
+Models that are not arbitrage free are useless so we need a way of detecting the.
+The Fundamental Theorem of asset pricing for the one-period model states there is no arbitrage if and only if the initial prices belong so the smallest closed cone containing all possible final prices.

+We then use the FTAP in several examples to show how to hedge and manage risk.

+## One-Period Model

 The _One Period Model_ consists of a set or market _instruments_, $I$, available for trading at the beginning and the end of a period.